LOCATION & PARKING

 Reference photos, preferably with examples from my portfolio.

-I think saying “do whatever you want” has become popular because people think it’s what their tattoo artist wants to hear, or that it’ll help to get their proposal accepted.
-In reality, few people actually mean this, and I’m much more interested in giving you a tattoo you’ll be happy with; my goal is for you to be completely psyched about your design!
-Not providing enough info can result in a frustrating and otherwise avoidable situation in which I’ve drawn something that is totally not what you expected.
+I think saying “do whatever you want” has become popular because people think it’s what their tattoo artist wants to hear.
+In reality, few people actually mean this, and I’m much more interested in giving you a tattoo you’ll be happy with!
+Not providing enough info can result in a frustrating and otherwise avoidable situation in which I’ve drawn something that’s totally not what you expected.
 For this reason, I tend to turn down proposals that are too vague.
 “I’d like a bat with flowers on my leg” is too little info.
 What kind of flowers and type of bat?
 What pose should the bat be in?
 Is the bat cute or scary?
 What size and placement on your leg?
 It’s okay to leave some things up to me if you prefer!
 “I’d like a scary vampire bat with roses on the side of my left thigh, no more than 12 inches long.
 I’d like the wings open, but I leave the rest of the pose and composition up to you” is perfect!
 Providing more info gives me more opportunities to iron out the details of your design with you.

-Alternately, I often skip over proposals that offer excessive information, too many elements for one tattoo, or if I get the sense that the design or my process will be micro managed.
-People get tattoos for a variety reasons.
-Things that don’t help me with my design process are lengthy stories about the meaning of the tattoo, or if there’s a traumatic reason behind it.
-I’m just one person reading through emails, and these are details that can feel really overwhelming for me.
+Alternately, I often skip over proposals that offer excessive information that doesn’t relate to your design, too many elements for one tattoo, or if I get the sense that the design or my process will be micro managed.

 Client sketches are my favorite!
 If you’re struggling to put your idea into words, providing me with a quick sketch can be super helpful.
 It doesn’t matter how basic the drawing is; it gives me something visual to communicate what you’re thinking to ensure we’re on the same page.